 The Outcome of Drug Rehab for Couples

 Partners who have a strong relationship and are equally committed to eliminating drugs from their lives can expect excellent outcomes.
-The most important element of having couples in therapy together is motivation.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that an individual’s motivation to recover from drug abuse is a vital element in therapy, making him or her more likely to complete treatment.
+The most important element of having partners in therapy together is motivation.
+The National Institute of Health (NIH) reports that an individual’s motivation to recover from drug abuse, whether by sanctions or enticements, is a vital element in therapy, making him or her more likely to complete treatment.
 This motivation is strengthened in couples rehab if they constantly reaffirm their mutual engagement with therapy and their commitment to one another.

 When is Couples Drug Rehab Not Recommended?

 Behavioral Couples Therapy should not be attempted in relationships with a history of domestic abuse.
-Moreover, codependent couples may find it challenging to seek treatment together because the more passive partner might find it difficult to speak her mind out of fear of the other person’s reaction, or become more focused on her partner’s recovery than on her own.
+Moreover, codependent partners may find it challenging to seek treatment together because the more passive partner might find it difficult to speak her mind out of fear of the other person’s reaction or become more focused on her partner’s recovery than on her own.
 In some cases, a relapse by one partner might lead the other partner to relapse as well.
-It is of paramount importance that the patient be in a drug-free environment, because the risk of relapse is most severe during the stabilization period.
+It is of paramount importance that the patient is in a drug-free environment because the risk of relapse is most severe during the stabilization period.

 Different Rates of Recovery

-In rehab for couples, the individuals often recover at different rates, and can end up out of sync.
+In rehab for couples, the individuals often recover at different rates and can end up out of sync.
 A partner who is moving faster may begin to resent his or her significant other, or one who is recovering more slowly may start suffering from a sense of failure.
 In these cases, rehab experts recommend individual courses of treatment for partners setting out on the road to recovery.
 The situation can involve therapy and communication with them together if they are committed to making the relationship work.
 A regular schedule could include several joint therapy sessions a week and the option to visit one another.
-Otherwise, the partners would remain in separate parts of the facility in the case of couples’ inpatient rehab or even separate buildings for the main components of the program.
+Otherwise, the family would remain in separate parts of the facility in the case of couples’ inpatient rehab or even separate buildings for the main components of the program.

-Couples Drug Rehab Facilities
+Best Couples Drug Rehab Facilities

-An individual recovery program is a prerequisite for successful addiction treatment of couples.
+An individual recovery program is a prerequisite for successful addiction treatment of twosome.
 Drug and alcohol addiction treatment facilities that offer couples rehab must have specialized programs.
 The clinician who operates a couples treatment program must have extensive training in marriage counseling and sexual issues.

 The Aftermath of Drug Rehab for Couples

 Drug abuse affects relationships in ways that make it hard to go back to the way things were before it started.
 The risk of relapse is always there even after undergoing rehab, and some emotional injuries cannot be taken back.
 In addition, the partners might have developed relationship habits that need to be reversed, such as facilitating substance use or becoming codependent on the other person’s substance abuse.
 If this isn’t achieved, it will be less likely for the partners to recover.
-This is why one of the main goals of joint therapy in rehab is to help people develop a new relationship standard, including new ways of communicating, and spending time together doing new things that support abstinence.
+This is why one of the main goals of joint therapy in rehab is to help people develop a new relationship standard, including new ways of communicating and spending time together doing new things that support abstinence.
 These new behaviors take time to learn, but they can improve a relationship and give the partners ways to maintain a strong bond by supporting each other to maintain sobriety.